MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 ### **Step 3**
-We are going to migrate the "requests", in this case, migrate the messages to new topics where to write:
+We are going to migrate the "requests".
+In this case, we migrate the messages to new topics where to write:
 ```
 > docker-compose -f  Ejemplo_3/3_b_docker-compose-producer.yml up -d
 ```